Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/ReadMe.md

 Currently, the only additional documents that are being included are the Meeting Minutes.
 Any other documents that fall into the documentation category will be included in the future.

+## One final note

+The ReadMe file for the individual repositories 3D Models and Electrical remain unchanged due to the team not having worked in the repostiory yet.